Data Privacy Notice – Employees Health Trading under Futur3 You Limited

 We are committed to keep your personal data accurate and up to date.
 Therefore, if your personal data changes, please inform us of the change as soon as possible.

 11. Status of this privacy notice

-This privacy notice was updated in September 2020.
-It is a notice which explains what Employee Health does, rather than a document that binds Employee Health or any other party contractually.
+This privacy notice was updated in August 2019.
+It is a notice which explains what Employees Health does, rather than a document that binds Employees Health or any other party contractually.
 We reserve the right to amend it from time to time.
 If the notice has been updated, we will take steps to inform you of the updates by appropriate means, depending on how we normally communicate with you.